 Phase I Service Changes and Pedestrian Safety Improvements, August 2019

-In August 2019, the SFMTA will start the initial phase of the 27 Bryant Project.
-The changes will deliver transit reliability and safety benefits in advance of the full project construction.
-A route update and bus stop removals will be in effect on Saturday, August 10, 2019.
-Changes are being made to curb paint in the Tenderloin and Nob Hill in preparation for this upcoming service change.
-Safety improvements for people walking will be implemented over a few weeks following the service change.
+In August 2019, the SFMTA implemented the initial phase of the 27 Bryant Project.
+The changes were designed to deliver transit reliability and safety benefits in advance of the full project construction.
+A route update and bus stop removals went into effect, and changes were made to curb paint in the Tenderloin and Nob Hill to facilitate the service change.
+Safety improvements for people walking will also be implemented.

 - Removing three bus stops (O’Farrell between Jones and Taylor, Mason at O’Farrell and Mason at Ellis) and establishing two new bus stops (Jones at O’Farrell and Eddy at Jones) for the 27 Bryant reroute.